BinaryIgor/code-examples/README.md

 # Code examples

-Various code examples to demonstrate interesting concepts on my blog and a youtube channel.
+Various code examples to demonstrate interesting concepts on my blog and youtube channel.